Wondering How To Build Your Lists?

 Every month, offer a giveaway of a valuable or fun item to anyone who signs up for your email list.

 People like more choices, so consider creating subscription levels that let people sign up to receive content that’s relevant to them.
 People may be more likely to sign up for your email list if they have some control over the content they’ll receive.
 Customize your content to meet their interests to have more impact.

-36. Don’t forget the power of print
+36. Don’t forget the power of print to build your lists

 Your print ads and direct mail should include information on how to join your list to receive special exclusive offers.